Interested in a hands-on learning experience for developing LLM applications?

 This step can be more important than the actual model used because a machine learning algorithm only learns from the data we give it, and creating features that are relevant to a task is absolutely crucial.

-Analyzing our data above, we’ve been able to note the extremely week correlation of some variables with the final target variable.
-The following are the ones which have significantly low correlation values: AGE, BILL_AMT2, BILL_AMT3, BILL_AMT4, BILL_AMT5, BILL_AMT6.
+Analyzing our data above, we’ve been able to note the extremely weak correlation of some variables with the final target variable.
+The following are the ones that have significantly low correlation values: AGE, BILL_AMT2, BILL_AMT3, BILL_AMT4, BILL_AMT5, BILL_AMT6.

 #deleting columns